 Your public IP may have been blocked by our firewall.
 It is easy to check if this is going on from your mobile app by disabling WiFi on your smartphone.
 If you can connect OK to e.g. your company directory over cellular data, go to www.whatismyip.com, note the IPv4 address there, and contact our support so we can whitelist it.

-This means your Polycoms are unable to connect with our servers via your public Internet connection.
+This means your Polycoms are unable to reach our servers via your Internet connection.
 There can be several causes:

 - Your public IP address may have been blocked by our firewall.
-Check if you can reach or servers over cellular data from your mobile app, but not via WiFi.
-If this is the case, go to www.whatismyip.com, note the IPv4 address there, and contact our support so we can whitelist your IP.
+Check if you can login to our web admin interface.
+If not, go to www.whatismyip.com, note the IPv4 address there, and email it to OnRelay Support so we can whitelist your IP.
 Also request a static IP from your internet provider to prevent a recurrence.

 - OnRelay may be down or unavailable.
-Check if you can reach OnRelay from your mobile app, e.g. by a directory lookup.
+Check if you can reach OnRelay from your mobile app, e.g. by a simple directory lookup.
 Check both with WiFi switched on and off.
 If your mobile app works as normal over cellular connections, but not over WiFi, there is a problem with your internet connection.
 If it doesn’t work using either connection, there may be a problem at OnRelay.